ApprenticeAI/frapy/docs/topics/shell.rst

 Unix systems (where `IPython`_ excels).
 See the `IPython installation guide`_ for more info.

-Scrapy also has support for `bpython`_, and will try to use it where `IPython`_ is unavailable.
+Frapy also has support for `bpython`_, and will try to use it where `IPython`_ is unavailable.

-Through Scrapy's settings you can configure it to use any one of ``ipython``, ``bpython`` or the standard ``python`` shell, regardless of which are installed.
-This is done by setting the ``SCRAPY_PYTHON_SHELL`` environment variable; or by defining it in your :ref:`frapy.cfg <topics-config-settings>`::
+Through Frapy's settings you can configure it to use any one of ``ipython``, ``bpython`` or the standard ``python`` shell, regardless of which are installed.
+This is done by setting the ``FRAPY_PYTHON_SHELL`` environment variable; or by defining it in your :ref:`frapy.cfg <topics-config-settings>`::

     [settings]